mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ## Updating contents and UI images

-To update the documentation and Mautic user interface (UI) images, please read and follow the instructions provided in the Community Handbook:
+To update the documentation and the user interface (UI) images for Mautic, please follow the instructions outlined in the Community Handbook:

-- [Contributing to Mautic’s documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html) page and follow the style guide when working with the contents.
+- Visit the [Contributing to Mautic’s Documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html) page and adhere to the style guide while working on the content.

-- [Tester](https://contribute.mautic.org/en/latest/contributing/tester.html) page for complete instructions on installing Mautic to update UI images.
+- Refer to the [Tester](https://contribute.mautic.org/en/latest/contributing/tester.html) page for comprehensive instructions on installing Mautic to update the UI images.

 ## Credit